MystenLabs/walrus-docs/docs/usage/client-cli.md

 ```

 The resulting shared blob can be directly funded by adding an `--amount`, or you can fund an
-existing shared blob with the `walrus fund-shared-blob` command.
+existing shared blob with the `walrus fund-shared-blob` command.Additionally, you can immediately

-Additionally, you can immediately share a newly created blob by adding the `--share` option to the
+share a newly created blob by adding the `--share` option to the `walrus store` command.

-`walrus store` command.
+You can use the `walrus extend` command to extend the lifetime of a shared blob object.

 ## Blob ID utilities